 4. Find Culinary Delights

-Pennsylvania recently introduced new culinary trails highlighting the role that food and agriculture play in Pennsylvania's history, economy, and culture.
+Pennsylvania's culinary trails highlight the role that food and agriculture play in the state's history, economy, and culture.
 Several Cumberland Valley locations are listed on each trail.
 Whether you're hosting a fancy dinner party, an indoor picnic, or serving up a mini charcuterie board, incorporate these culinary delights into your planning.

 5. Play a Game